pfdubois/BridgeBidding/source/MinorOpenings.rst

 The priorities therefore are:

 * Raise partner;
-* Bid 1♠, forcing
+* Bid 1♠, forcing if unbalanced;
-* Bid 1N with a balanced minimum hand.
+* Bid 1N with a balanced minimum hand;
 * Bid 2N with a balanced 18-19 HCP.
 This does not deny any major you may skip over:

   - 1♦ - 1♥ - 2N does not deny having four spades
   - 1♦ - 1♠ - 2N does not deny having four hearts

+  Note: Opener rebidding 2N always shows this strength of 18-19, including the auction 1m - 1N - 2N.
+Of course, we are denying a fit if responder bid a major, but we're not denying four in the other major.

-* Bid 3N with 20-21 points.
+* Bid 3N with a balanced 20-21 points.

 .. note::
    The system we use after :ref:`opening a notrump <strong1N>`